-The anticipated method of reducing exhaust noise on 12-cylinder, 2-stroke diesel engines to overall levels of 33 or 80 dB(A) is to use dual or series mufflers.
+The anticipated method of reducing exhaust noise on 12-cylinder, 2-stroke diesel engines to overall levels of 83 or 80 dB(A) is to use dual or series mufflers.

 With the addition of turbochargers to diesel engines, which reduce the unmuffled exhaust noise, noise reductions on the order of 5 to 10 dB(A) have been reported.
 Thus, turbocharging greatly increases the ease of obtaining overall truck noise level reductions.
-Tire Noise
+Tire Noise and and a second and a second of the second and a second second and a second second second second second second

 Truck tires generate noise by interacting with road surfaces.
 Numerous factors affect tire noise, including pavement surface, tire tread design, tire load, whether the pavement is wet or dry, and vehicle speed.
-In a recent study for the Highway Research Board, Rentz and Pope (Reference 10) compiled truck tire noise data from seven sources and developed the following regression equation for
+In a recent study for the Highway Research Board, Rentz and Pope (Reference 11) compiled truck tire noise data from seven sources and developed the following regression equation for

-A-weighted tire noise levels L at 50 feet: L = B + 40 log $\frac{V}{40}$ + 10 log $\frac{W}{4500}$ + 10 log $\frac{W}{10}$ (N)
+A-weighted tire noise levels L at 50 feet: L = B + 40 log $(\frac{V}{40})$ + 10 log $(\frac{W}{4500})$ + 10 log 10 (N)

 Here B is a constant, the value of which depends on the tread pattern and state of wear, V is the vehicle velocity (in mph), W is the tire load (in lbs) and N is the number of axles on the truck.
-When this equation was used to predict tire noise associated with 47 loaded tractor-trailer combinations, noise levels were found to be within a mean error of 1.3 dB(A) and a standard deviation of 2.2 dB(A) compared with measured data,
+When this equation was used to predict tire noise associated with 47 loaded tractor-trailer combinations, noise levels were found to be within a mean error of 1.3 dB(A) and a standard deviation of 2.2 dB(A) compared with measured data.